Reliable Services overview

 Not storing any internal state makes this example calculator simple.
 But most services aren't truly stateless.
 Instead, they externalize their state to some other store.
 (For example, any web app that relies on keeping session state in a backing store or cache is not stateless.)

 A common example of how stateless services are used in Service Fabric is as a front-end that exposes the public-facing API for a web application.
 The front-end service then talks to stateful services to complete a user request.
 In this case, calls from clients are directed to a known port, such as 80, where the stateless service is listening.
 This stateless service receives the call and determines whether the call is from a trusted party and which service it's destined for.
 Then, the stateless service forwards the call to the correct partition of the stateful service and waits for a response.
 When the stateless service receives a response, it replies to the original client.
-An example of such a service is in our samples C# / Java.
-This is only one example of this pattern in the samples, there are others in other samples as well.
+An example of such a service is the Service Fabric Getting Started sample (C# / Java), among other Service Fabric samples in that repo.

 Stateful Reliable Services